Learn how two little behavior note templates can be a complete classroom management game-changer.

 Every classroom is unique and has its own challenges.
 That's why I created editable Glow and Grow Notes templates for teachers to use.
 I have a few different sets available in my TPT store.
 Teachers can use the premade templates or add their own behaviors to the checklists to mee the specific needs of their classrooms.
 For this resource, editable means you can change the list of behaviors but not the entire note (due to clip art restrictions).
 If you are ready to jump right in and want an editable set, you can find all my editable Glow and Grow Notes here in my TPT store.

 Not sure how these will work for you?
-Click here to join my e-mail list and grab a FREE set of Glow and Grow Notes today!
+Join my e-mail list below and get a FREE set of Glow and Grow Notes today!